 Social media, I have a love-hate relationship with it.
-It’s a great way of finding like-minded people, people to ask/share advice with, people training for the same events as you.
+It’s a great way of finding like-minded people, people to ask/share advice with, and people training for the same events as you.
 It can be a great source of information.
 I’ve met a lot of lovely people online that I would now class as friends.
 It has also driven a lot of readers to my blog and I’m thankful for that.
 But it can also have its downside.

 This week, there has been a lot of online negativity against bloggers, so-called ‘influencers’ and people with a large social media following.
 ‘They blog for free socks’ ‘They are paid to promote it’ ‘They want to be a social media celebrity’ are a few comments I’ve seen.
 Whilst this may apply to certain individuals I can’t help but feel we are all being tarred with the same brush.
 I read posts and wonder ‘OMG, am I guilty of that?’ or ‘Could that be aimed at me’

 I work in the marketing/advertising sector, so I fully understand both sides.
 I know how effective it can be for brands to work with ‘real people’.
-Word of mouth advertising is more effective than other types of marketing and social media is a great, and cost-effective way to get your products seen by a large audience.
+Word-of-mouth advertising is more effective than other types of marketing and social media is a great, and cost-effective way to get your products seen by a large audience.

 With this in mind, I’ve decided to be completely transparent with this post about my blog content and use of social media and I hope it answers a few questions.